Slain police officer in west Auckland named as Constable Matthew Dennis Hunt

 • Two police officers were shot at after a routine traffic stop this morning.
 Constable Matthew Dennis Hunt died.

-• An innocent bystander has told of his wife's heroics after he was caught up in the shooting
+• An innocent bystander has told of his wife's heroics after he was caught up in the shooting.

-• A 24-year-old man will appear in court today charged with murder
+• A 24-year-old man will appear in court today charged with murder.

-• Police are at the scene this morning where flowers have been laid
+• Police are at the scene this morning where flowers have been laid.

-• A witness has told of his tears over not being able to help
+• A witness has told of his tears over not being able to help.

 The police officer slain in a west Auckland shooting incident had a lifelong dream of becoming a police officer, his family say.